iodepo/oih-ui/frontend/README.md

 All icon URLs are located at the beginning of the file.
 If you want to use different icons, follow these additional steps:

-1. Import the new icons into the /resources/svg/ folder.
+1. Import the new icons into the /resources/svg/ dir.

 2. Update the configuration.js file by importing the new icons and replacing the existing icon URLs within the category object.
 ```javascript